-The Medical and Health Sciences Department is the youngest established academic department at the American University of Iraq-Suleimani (AUIS).
+The Medical and Laboratory Sciences Department is the first established medical department at the American University of Iraq-Sulaimani (AUIS).
 Utilizing a U.S.-based curriculum, state of art equipment, and western educated faculty, the department aims to:

-- (1) Provide high quality academic education in the field of medical and health sciences, - (2) Prepare young leaders to lead their community to a better future, - (3) Improve healthcare sector in KRG and Iraq, - (4) Provide opportunity to faculty and professionals in the community to address suppressing medical and health issues via research and scholarship.
+- (1) Provide high quality academic education in the field of medical and health sciences. - (2) Prepare young leaders to lead their community to a better future, - (3) Improve healthcare sector in KRG and Iraq, - (4) Provide opportunity to faculty and professionals in the community to address suppressing medical and health issues via research and scholarship.

-Currently, the department offers a bachelor degree in Medical Laboratory Science (MLS), opened to students in 2018 and graduating the first group of students in Spring 2022 and a minor in Public Health.
+Currently, the department offers a bachelor degree in Medical Laboratory Science (MLS), opened to students in 2018 and graduated the first group of students in Spring 2022 and a minor in Public Health.

-Bachelor of Medical Laboratory ScienceMission of the Major
+Bachelor of Medical Laboratory Science

+Mission of the Major